 First debuting back in 1982's Marvel Super Heroes Contest of Champions, Shamrock or Molly Fitzgerald as she was otherwise known, came with a freaky set of superpowers that could make for quite the spectacle on the big screen.

-Possessed by the souls of thousands of innocent victims of wars from over the centuries, Shamrock possessed an innate and utterly bizarre ability to summon these spirits in the form of poltergeists capable of emitting bursts of good or bad luck "energy" against a raft of villains.
+Possessed by the souls of thousands of innocent victims of wars from over the centuries, Shamrock boasted an innate and utterly bizarre ability to summon these spirits in the form of poltergeists capable of emitting bursts of good or bad luck "energy" against a raft of villains.

 This, in essence, gave her "The Luck of the Irish".